mcsix/xela_models/README.md

 ## Changelog and notes
 ### _2025/11/26_
-* Version for ROS 2
+* Version for ROS 2 (Tested on Humble)
+* Sensor link simplification:
+  - Reduced from 3 links per sensor to 1 link
+  - Reduced from 3 joints per sensor to 1 joint
+* Updated palm sensor module and sensor base models and meshes
+* Added left allegrohand model
+* Added uSPr2F Fingertip model

 ### _2021/10/14_
 * Change links to official ones for v4 without sensors and use sensor bodies as fixed link